Germany: Protesters rally in Erfurt, denouncing political pacts with far right | DW | 15.02.2020

 Thuringia's controversial election pact and Dresden's day of remembrance have stirred memories of Germany's Nazi past.
 Busloads of protesters have arrived in Erfurt for one of two marches against the far right.

-Thousands of people took to the streets of the central German city of Erfurt on Saturday to demonstrate against political coalitions with the far-right Alternative for Germany (AfD) party.
+Thousands of people took to the streets of the central German city of Erfurt on Saturday to demonstrate against political deals with the far-right Alternative for Germany (AfD) party.

-The decision broke a political taboo in Germany and caused nationwide outrage.caused nationwide outrage, and prompted the resignation of German Chancellor Angela Merkel's likely successor Annegret Kramp-Karrenbauer as head of the ruling CDU.
+The decision broke a political taboo in Germany, caused nationwide outrage, and prompted the resignation of German Chancellor Angela Merkel's likely successor Annegret Kramp-Karrenbauer as head of the ruling CDU.

 Busloads of activists

-Organizers said at least 50 busloads of people from all over Germany had descended on the city for the rally.
+Organizers said at least 50 busloads of people from all over Germany had descended on the city.

-"By making a pact with the AfD, the CDU and FDP opened the door of power to the extreme right," said a spokeswoman for Unteilbar.
+"By making a pact with the AfD, the CDU and FDP opened the door of power to the extreme right," said a spokeswoman for the Unteilbar (indivisible) movement, made up of union and charity workers, artists and politicians.
 Thanks to the unrelenting protests, "we as civil society have managed to slam this door shut again."

 Michael Rudolph, chair of the DGB Hesse-Thuringia branch told German broadcaster MDR that Saturday's demo would not be the end of the protest against the vote.